Dakota Wesleyan University – A Proud Heritage

-With fewer than 800 students, Dakota Wesleyan University has a reputation for caring and concern toward its students.
+With an enrollment just under 900, Dakota Wesleyan University has a reputation for caring and concern toward its students.
 The student-to-faculty ratio (14:1) allows our faculty to get to know each student on a personal basis, providing mentorship, guidance and professional collaboration as essential parts of the education process.
 Students come from the Midwest and other locations around the United States.
 DWU has also welcomed many international students, most recently from Curacaos, Brazil, Ireland, Venezuela and Canada.

 An essential aspect of a Dakota Wesleyan University education is service.
 Students, faculty and staff are encouraged to participate in service projects in the community and around the state.
 Past projects have included serving meals at the Love Feast, an organization that provides free meals to less fortunate members of the community; building furniture for a Bosnian refugee family; working on a home for Habitat for Humanity; and collecting school supplies and books for needy children.
 Groups have participated in mission trips both in the United States and other countries.